patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/capitalization.md

 ## Capitalization types

-We recommend using title and sentence case as appropriate:
+When using PatternFly, we recommend capitalizing using either title or sentence case, depending on the situation.

 - **Title case** capitalizes only the first letter of each word in a sentence, except for smaller words with fewer than four letters, like articles and conjunctions.